QIB-Sheffield/TRISTAN-rat/README.md

 recommended to set up a working environment by downloading the `conda` package manager from [Anaconda's Python distribution](https://www.anaconda.com/download/).

+---
+**NOTE**
+The following steps assume that Anaconda has already been installed and that commands are run from a Windows OS.
+If replicating from a different OS, please adapt commands to the appropriate related invocation [(Some examples here)](https://kinsta.com/blog/python-commands/).
+---

 ## Project setup and installation
 1. Open Git Bash in an interface of your choice and navigate to an empty project directory by inputting the following command: